Codecademy/docs/content/python/concepts/collections-module/OrderedDict/OrderedDict.md

   - 'paths/computer-science'
 ---

 An **OrderedDict** is an datatype in the collections module that is [`dict`](https://www.codecademy.com/resources/docs/python/dictionaries) subclass that tracks the order in which items were added.
-It offers all the standard dictionary methods as well as two additional methods that deal with the ordering of the OrderedDict.
+It offers all the standard dictionary methods as well as two additional methods that deal with the ordering of the `OrderedDict`.

 ## Syntax